Skip to content

 Most antimalware software is extremely very good at detecting runtime malware, attackers are also becoming smarter at creating rootkits that can hide from detection as well.
 Detecting malware that starts early in the boot cycle is a challenge that most antimalware vendors address diligently.

-Typically, they create system hacks that are not supported by the host OS and can actually result in placing the computer in an unstable state.
+Typically, they create system hacks that are not supported by the host OS and can result in placing the computer in an unstable state.
 Up to this point, Windows has not provided a good way for antimalware to detect and resolve these early boot threats.

 • The PC’s UEFI firmware stores in the TPM a hash of the firmware, bootloader, boot drivers, and everything that will be loaded before the anti-malware app.